sahnishant/label-studio/README.md

 ```
 run label-studio
 ```
    Label studio should open in the browswer.
-URL - ```http://localhost:8080```
+URL ```http://localhost:8080```

-6. Create login and password on label studio and Login.
+6. Create login and password on label studio
-   - Create new project and name it ```Tagging```
+   - Create new project.
+Name it ```Tagging```
-   - Press import(blue button) and upload the JSON file given to you
+   - Press import - upload the JSON file provided
-   - GOTO ```SETTINGS->Labelng Interface->Code``` and copy the Template file in the git there and press save.
+   - GOTO ```SETTINGS->Labelng Interface->Code``` -> copy the Template file  git -> press save.
-7. Click on one image or the <> tag.
+7. Goto Project again Click on one of the images.
 8. Now tag each box with the right entity.
+9. Once you have processed a batch of 20-30 entities, export in JSON format and Export in JSON-Min format and save the two files in the git repository.

 The first 1-2 images will seem super difficult.
 But after that it will be super simple